raeleus/skin-composer/README.md

 * Added a hexadecimal field to the color picker.
 * Fixed alpha slider being initialized with the incorrect color in color picker.
 * Fixed keyboard shortcuts being incorrectly configured on alternative keyboard layouts.
+* Fixed crash bug on Mac.
+* Added custom drawable button to drawables dialog.
+Use this to refer to your classes that inherit from Drawable specified in the new custom class dialog.

 ### Contact ###